 3. Find your community

-“If you’re going through a gray divorce, you’re probably at an age where your parents are gone, or too old to offer much support.
+“If you’re going through a gray divorce, you’re probably at an age where your parents are gone or too old to offer much support.
 If you have siblings, that’s a support system, but they, too, will have their own lives.
-A strong, close-knit circle of friends, therefore, becomes vital,” Tahini says.
+A strong, close-knit circle of friends, therefore, becomes vital,” says Tahini.

 A strong, loving support system is important to stay sane during a divorce.
 You’re undergoing enormous life changes and you’ll need people around you.
 Hopefully, you’ve built up a wonderful network of people who know you and will always have your back.
 Reach out to them and let them be there for you.
-Surviving a gray divorce, surviving any divorce, isn’t easy.
+Surviving a divorce, at any age, isn’t easy.
 You need friends, so don’t shut people out.

 4. Be honest with the kids

+Having your children in your corner or at least onboard with the idea of your divorce can make it easier for you to move forward.
 “Your kids might be all grown up and know all about divorce.
 And yes, maybe their mental health won’t be affected as much.
 But even if your marriage has been dead for many years, you still have to talk to the kids.
-After all, it’s still easier to convince a child that a marriage is over than to have a conversation with an 18-year-old,” says Tahini.
+After all, it’s still easier to convince a child that a marriage is over than to have that conversation with an 18-year-old,” says Tahini.

 Related Reading: How To Talk To The Kids About Divorce